 Around 1-2 weeks before your donation, you’ll receive a questionnaire in the post.
 Some questions are personal enquiring which medication you are taking, when you last saw a doctor, your sexual history, and whether you have a history of drug use.
 It’s vital that you fill out the entire questionnaire honestly.
 Take the completed questionnaire on the day and make sure you follow the guidelines about eating and drinking, getting plenty of fluids beforehand.

-The Day of Your Donationblood donation
+The Day of Your Donation

 Upon arrival, you will be greeted at the door by a receptionist who will look over your questionnaire to ensure everything is in order.
 They will not query it; their job is to ensure you have brought all the relevant information.
 Once cleared, they will ask you to sit in the waiting area and wait to be called.
 This is your last chance before donating to take in some fluid.
 Please do so – you’re going to feel quite dehydrated afterwards if you don’t drink plenty of water now.